-We provide packaging and test services through our factories and other operations located in China, Japan, Korea, Malaysia, the Philippines, Portugal and Taiwan.
+We provide packaging and test services through our factories and other operations located in China, Japan, Korea, Malaysia, the Philippines, Portugal, Singapore and Taiwan.
 Substantially all of our property, plant and equipment is located outside of the United States.
 Moreover, many of our customers and the vendors in our supply chain are located outside the U.S. The following are some of the risks we face in doing business internationally:

-- · changes in consumer demand resulting from deteriorating conditions in local economies; - regulations and policies imposed by U.S. or foreign governments, such as tariffs, customs, duties and other restrictive trade barriers, antitrust and competition, tax, currency and banking, privacy, labor, environmental, health and safety; - laws, rules, regulations and policies within China and other countries that may favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - the payment of dividends and other payments by non-U.S. subsidiaries may be subject to prohibitions, limitations or taxes in local jurisdictions; - · fluctuations in currency exchange rates, particularly with the recent acquisition of J-Devices; - political and social conditions, and the potential for civil unrest, terrorism or other hostilities; - disruptions or delays in shipments caused by customs brokers or government agencies; - difficulties in attracting and retaining qualified personnel and managing foreign operations, including foreign labor disruptions; - difficulty in enforcing contractual rights and protecting our intellectual property rights; - · potentially adverse tax consequences resulting from tax laws in the U.S. and in foreign jurisdictions in which we operate and - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the Foreign Corrupt Practices Act and other anti-corruption laws and regulations.
+- changes in consumer demand resulting from deteriorating conditions in local economies; - laws, rules, regulations and policies imposed by U.S. or foreign governments, such as tariffs, customs, duties and other restrictive trade barriers, national security, data privacy and cybersecurity, antitrust and competition, tax, currency and banking, labor, environmental, health and safety, and in particular the recent increase in tariffs, customs, duties and other restrictive trade barriers considered or adopted by U.S. and foreign governments; - laws, rules, regulations and policies within China and other countries that may favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - the payment of dividends and other payments by non-U.S. subsidiaries may be subject to prohibitions, limitations or taxes in local jurisdictions; - fluctuations in currency exchange rates, particularly the dollar/yen exchange rate for J-Devices; - political and social conditions, and the potential for civil unrest, terrorism or other hostilities; - disruptions or delays in shipments caused by customs brokers or government agencies; - difficulties in attracting and retaining qualified personnel and managing foreign operations, including foreign labor disruptions; - difficulty in enforcing contractual rights and protecting our intellectual property rights; - potentially adverse tax consequences resulting from tax laws in the U.S. and in foreign jurisdictions in which we operate and - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the Foreign Corrupt Practices Act and other anti-corruption laws and regulations.